Structured Review Format

 Importance/Relevance: What is the importance/relevance of the topic?
 Is the work original and does it add to the existing body of knowledge?

-Interest Level: Is the manuscript topic and results of interest to the readership of JAAA?
+Interest Level: Are the manuscript topic and results of the work of interest to the readership of JAAA?

 Introduction/Background: Does the author review the relevant literature to serve as a foundation for the problem statement/hypothesis?

-Design and Methods: Is the research design sound, and are the methods correct?
+Design and Methods: Is the research design sound?
+Are the methods correct?

 Results: Are the results sound?
 Are the analyses correct for the purpose?
-Has the author presented clearly the data from the investigation?
-Are there key data missing (e.g., evoked potential traces where tabular data only has been supplied)?
+Has the author clearly presented the data from the investigation?
+Are key data missing (e.g., evoked potential traces where tabular data only has been supplied)?

 Discussion/Conclusions: Does the author provide compelling discussion and conclusions that are consistent with the findings (or is the author “overreaching” in his or her discussion and conclusions)?